feixue94/pram/README.md

 ## Your own dataset

-1. Run colmap to obtain the SfM results
+1. Run colmap or hloc to obtain the SfM results
 2. Do reconstruction with SFD2 keypoints
 3. Do 3D landmark generation, VRF, map sparsification etc
 4. Train the recognition model